-The best chance of success!
+Great attendance Blue: 98% - 100% The best chance of success!
 Getting pupils off to a flying start!

-Cause for Concern 90% - Just below school's attendance target Less chance of success because of periods of lost learning time.
+Good attendance Green: 96% to 97.9% Cause for Concern Amber: 90% - 95.9% Less chance of success because of periods of lost learning time.
 Makes it harder for pupils to progress well.
-Serious Concerns below 90% Significant loss of learning time.
+Serious Concerns Red: below 90% Significant loss of learning time.
 Categorised as persistently absent and monitored by the EWO.
 Could result in a Penalty Notice.